leighshepperson/leighshepperson.github.io/_posts/2016-06-16-rust-bank-account-tutorial.markdown

 {% endhighlight %}

-Now compile the project using `cargo run`.
+Now run the project using `cargo run`.
 Double whoops -- you should see the following error:

 {% highlight bash %}
 "2:15 error: missing lifetime specifier [E0106]"